kaboc/pot/packages/pottery/README.md

 );
 ```

+Removing `Pottery` from the tree (e.g. navigating back from the page where
+`Pottery` is used) resets all pots in the `overrides` list and replaces their
+factories to throw an [PotNotReadyException].

 > [!NOTE]
 > It is easier to understand how to use `Pottery` by imagining it as something
 > similar to `MultiProvider` of the provider package, although they internally
 > work quite differently:
 >
-> - MultiProvider
->     - Creates objects and provides them so that they are available in the subtree.
+> - **MultiProvider**: Creates objects and provides them so that they are
-> - Pottery
+>   available in the subtree.
->     - Replaces factories to make pots ready so that they are available after
+> - **Pottery**: Replaces factories to make pots ready so that they are
->       that point.
-The widget tree is only used to manage the lifetime of
+>   available after that point.
+The widget tree is only used to manage the
->       factories and objects in pots, so pots are still available outside the
+>   lifetime of factories and objects in pots, so pots are still available
->       tree.
+>   outside the tree.

-Removing `Pottery` from the tree (e.g. navigating back from the page where
-`Pottery` is used) resets all pots in the `overrides` list and replaces their
-factories to throw an [PotNotReadyException].

-> [!NOTE]
-> If a target pot is not pending and an object already exists in it when `Pottery`
-> is created, `Pottery` immediately replaces the object as well as the factory.

 ### LocalPottery

-This widget defines new factories for existing pots to create objects that are
+[LocalPottery] defines new factories for existing pots to create objects that
-available only in the subtree.
+are available only in the subtree.

 An important fact is that the existing pots remain unchanged.
 The factories and
-objects are associated with those pots and stored in [LocalPottery] for local
+objects are associated with those pots and stored in `LocalPottery` for local
 use.
 Therefore, calling `yourPot()` still returns the globally accessible object
 stored in the pot itself.